MicrosoftDocs/sql-docs/docs/relational-databases/partitions/partitioned-tables-and-indexes.md

 Managing files and filegroups for partitioned tables may add significant complexity to administrative tasks over time.
 If your backup and restore procedures do not benefit from the use of multiple filegroups, a single filegroup for all partitions is recommended.

 > [!NOTE]
-> Only the `PRIMARY` filegroup is supported in Azure SQL Database.
-For optimized backup and restore, consider the [Hyperscale service tier](/azure/azure-sql/database/service-tier-hyperscale), which has a unique architecture that provides nearly instantaneous database backups and fast database restores.
+> Partitioning is fully supported in Azure SQL Database.
+Because only the `PRIMARY` filegroup is supported in Azure SQL Database, all partitions must be placed on the `PRIMARY` filegroup.

 Find example code to create filegroups for SQL Server and Azure SQL Managed Instance in [ALTER DATABASE (Transact-SQL) File and Filegroup Options](../../t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md).